-ACT-IAC respects the privacy of its members and other visitors to our website.
+The American Council for Technology - Industry Advisory Council (ACT-IAC) respects the privacy of its members and other visitors to our website.
 This policy sets forth the reasons that we collect information and how it will be used.
 Most data ACT-IAC collects is used only to help us better serve our members.
 It is our general policy to collect and store only personal information that our members and visitors knowingly provide.
-If our privacy policies change, we will notify all users by e-mail or a special announcement placed on the website.
+If our privacy policies change, we will notify all users via a special announcement placed on the website.

 ACT-IAC prohibits the unauthorized use of information collected about our members and customers by any and all persons, including ACT-IAC volunteers and staff.
 Violations of this policy should be brought to the attention of ACT-IAC.